EyyupAlkis/About/_posts/2022-11-23-version-catalog.md

 <!--more-->

-Version catalog is a file to keep and manage your dependencies in same place.
+Version catalog provides ability to keep and manage your dependencies in same place.
 Since Gradle 7.0 version, it is possible to use in our projects.
 A file called ***libs.versions.toml*** that should be located under the **/gradle** folder in a project.
+With this file we can define our dependencies for the project.

 <p align="center">
   <img src="/img/version-catalog/file-location.png" />